cloud-elements/devportal/docs/elements/brighttalk/index.md

 <span style="color:red">Description of the Element (currently in Create Instance).
 The vendor's website or programmableweb are good paces to grab a brief description.
 Do we have anything internally?. </span>

 BrightTALK is a webinar and video meeting service provider.
+BrightTALK uses the web service called Bulkloader to provide connections to other services like Eloqua, HubSpot, and Salesforce.

 The BrightTALK Element supports the following features:

  * Transformations
  * Bulk